Upper Peninsula of Michigan: Arrival of Europeans

+Under American rule

-Although the Upper Peninsula nominally became United States territory with the 1783 Treaty of Paris, the British did not give up control until 1797 under terms of the Jay Treaty.
+Although the Upper Peninsula nominally became United States territory with the 1783 Treaty of Paris, the British did not give up de facto control until 1797 under terms of the Jay Treaty.
 As an American territory, the Upper Peninsula was still dominated by the fur trade.
 John Jacob Astor founded the American Fur Company on Mackinac Island in 1808; however, the industry began to decline in the 1830s as beaver and other game were overhunted.

 When the Michigan Territory was first established in 1805, it included only the Lower Peninsula and the eastern portion of the Upper Peninsula.
 In 1819, the territory was expanded to include the remainder of the Upper Peninsula, all of what later became Wisconsin, and part of Minnesota (previously included in the Indiana and Illinois Territories).
+Despite the United States gaining political control of the peninsula, the Indian nations still held implicit control over these lands, and were wary of the Americans as former British subjects.
+Nevertheless, under the threat of further armed conflict and with promises of monetary compensation, the chiefs of these lands ceded their territory through numerous treaties over the next half century, the most significant of which were the 1836 Treaty of Washington and the 1842 Treaty of La Pointe, in which the U.S. gained complete authority of the vast majority of the Upper Peninsula.
+There exists many Indian reservations in the peninsula established via subsequent treaties, including the Ojibwe-led L'Anse Reservation and Lac Vieux Desert Reservation, and the Potawatomi-led Hannahville Reservation, among others.

 When Michigan applied for statehood in the 1830s, the proposal corresponded to the original territorial boundaries.
-However, there was an armed conflict known as the Toledo War with the state of Ohio over the location of their mutual border.
+However, there lasted a brief armed conflict known as the "Toledo War" with the state of Ohio over the location of their mutual border, with the Michigan Territory arguing their land claim extended to the namesake Lake Erie port city.
 Meanwhile, the people of Michigan approved a constitution in May 1835 and elected state officials in late autumn 1835.
 Although the state government was not yet recognized by the United States Congress, the territorial government effectively ceased to exist.
 President Andrew Jackson's government offered the remainder of the Upper Peninsula to Michigan if it would cede the Toledo Strip to Ohio.
 A constitutional convention of the state legislature refused, but a second convention, hastily convened by Governor Stevens Thomson Mason, consisting primarily of his supporters, agreed in December 1836 to the deal.
 In January 1837, the U.S. Congress admitted Michigan as a state of the Union.